wg-lux/agl-validator/agl_validator/README.md

 cd frontend
 npm init vue@latest  # Or your preferred Vue setup method

 Configure your Vue build to output to Django's static files.
-Add this to your vite.config.js:
+Add this to your vite.config.ts:

 javascriptCopyimport { defineConfig } from 'vite'
 import vue from '@vitejs/plugin-vue'